 Plugging \eqref{eq:fidelityFavg} into \eqref{eq:choiFuchsVanDeGraaf} yields

 Finally, from Proposition~\ref{prop:dnorm_tnorm} the proposition's assertion follows. \end{proof}

-Proposition~\ref{prop:infidelityDiamond} leaves us with unsatisfactory state of affairs in two regards: First, the upper bound of the diamond norm introduces an dimensional factor $\LandauO(d)$.
+Proposition~\ref{prop:infidelityDiamond} leaves us with unsatisfactory state of affairs in two regards: first, the upper bound of the diamond norm introduces a dimensional factor $\LandauO(d)$.
 In the context of quantum computing, this leaves us with a potentially large factor scaling exponentially $\LandauO(2^n)$ with the number of qubits $n$.
 Second, the upper bound scales with the square-root of the infidelity.
 For unitary quantum channels one can in fact tighten the lower-bound to $\sqrt{r(\X)}$ \cite{KueLonFla15}.
 The lower-bound for unitary quantum channels indicates that the square-root scaling is unavoidable in general.
-Practically, this means that to certify in diamond norm requires a certificate in infidelity that is order of magnitudes smaller.
-Especially, for small system sizes this can be a key obstacle for the certification of the worst-case performance of quantum processes.
+Practically, this means that to certify in diamond norm requires a certificate in infidelity that is orders of magnitude smaller.
+Particularly, for small system sizes this can be a key obstacle for the certification of the worst-case performance of quantum processes.

 Fortunately, if a quantum process is highly incoherent, i.e.\ far away from being unitary, one can derive a linear scaling of the diamond-norm distance in the infidelity.
-The incoherence can be controlled by the so-called unitarity introduced by Wallman et al.\ \cite{WalGraHar15}.
+The incoherence can be controlled by the so-called unitarity introduced by Wallman \emph{et al.}\ \cite{WalGraHar15}.
 For $\X \in \M(\H)$ the \emph{unitarity} is defined as